 A truck accident can be traumatic, culminating in severe injury.
 If you were hurt by a negligent semi-truck driver, you might need months—even years—to fully recover.
 You might not want to file a claim until you know what your total losses are.
 However, you cannot afford to wait on negotiations.
-If you do not take swift legal action, California’s statute of limitations may prevent you from getting the money you need to move past your injuries.
+If you do not take swift legal action with an experienced Orange County auto accident attorney, California’s statute of limitations may prevent you from getting the money you need to move past your injuries.

 California’s Statute of Limitations on Truck Accidents

 California, like every state in the country, has what is called a statute of limitations for injury claims.

 A statute of limitations is a special legal construct: it creates a deadline for filing claims in certain civil and criminal cases.
 Any claim filed after this deadline may not be heard by the court and could be automatically dismissed, regardless of its merit.